Facing Federal Bank Fraud Charges?

 - Identity theft

+As mentioned, bank fraud comes in many forms.
 As it pertains to federal identity theft and fraud, identity theft laws under 18 U.S.C. § 1028 makes it a crime to misuse someone's identifying information, whether personal or financial.
 Personal identification information can include social security numbers, driver's license number, credit card or bank account information, and PIN numbers obtained through the internet.

 Moreover, aggravated identity theft under 18 U.S.C § 1028A is defined as follows: Whoever knowingly transfers, possesses, or uses, without authority, a means of identification of someone shall, in addition to the penalties for such general felony, will be sentenced to imprisonment of 2 years, or 5 years for terrorism.